See heaven, nature and spiritual truth through new eyes

 I always considered life too short and spiritual reality too important to bother with fiction.
 To my astonishment, I have discovered that the shortness of life and the importance of spiritual reality are the very reasons why I must write fiction.

-The parables of the greatest ever Spiritual Teacher are so powerful and so packed with eternal truth that we rarely stop to consider that many of Jesus’ parables are actually a type of fiction.
-For the Son of God, truth was too important not to craft stories.
-The Old Testament also unashamedly uses fiction to make truth more real and harder hitting.
-Consider the prophet Nathan’s fictitious story designed to highlight to King David the gravity of his sin with Bathsheba (2 Samuel 12:1-14).
+The parables of the greatest ever Spiritual Teacher are so power-packed with eternal truth that we rarely stop to consider that many of them are actually a type of fiction.
+For the Son of God, truth was too important not to craft stories that highlight spiritual reality.
+The Old Testament, in addition to historical fact, also unashamedly uses fiction to make truth more real and harder hitting.
+Consider the prophet Nathan’s unashamedly fictitious story designed to highlight to King David the gravity of his sin with Bathsheba (2 Samuel 12:1-14).

 I want to teach deep truths so painlessly that it feels like mindless entertainment to the learner.
-I want to stretch minds beyond the realms of current human knowledge, so that when we leave speculation and return to hard reality, spiritual certainties will affect us more profoundly than ever before.
+I want to stretch minds beyond the bounds of current human knowledge, so that when we leave the realms of speculation and return to hard reality, spiritual certainties will affect us more profoundly than ever before.
 It is in achieving these goals that fiction becomes the perfect medium.

-For my writing to be gripping, it should seem convincing.
+To be gripping, my writing should seem convincing.
 My commitment to truth, however, makes me disturbed when readers keep wondering whether I have had some of the experiences described.
-I emphasize that, unlike many people, I have had no dream or vision or angelic encounter.
+I emphasize that, unlike many people, I have not had supernatural dreams, visions or angelic encounters.
 My purpose is not to relay personal experiences but to deepen your own walk with God.

-Although written in the first person, the views expressed do not always reflect my own attitudes.
+Although written in the first person, the views expressed do not always reflect my own attitudes, but those of the character I am portraying.

 Download entire book for free